Chancellor's Club Fellowship

-Chancellor's Club Fellowship recipients will be awarded a three-month stipend to total $6,000 for the period of April 2018 through June 2018.
-Chancellor's Club funding is in addition to existing support and may not be used as a substitute for other university support.
+Seven Chancellor's Club Fellowship recipients will be awarded a six-month stipend to total $12,000 for the period of January 2019 through June 2019.
 More information about this fellowship may be found in the Chancellor's Club Fellowship Call for Nominations.
 Please note that tuition and fees are not included in these fellowships.
 The awardees' Schools are expected to cover tuition and fees during the award period.

 All Schools and the College of Health Sciences are invited to nominate a maximum of two outstanding graduate students that meet the following minimum criteria:

 - Have a minimum graduate-level UCI GPA of 3.7